Lucas Watzenrode: Family

 Watzenrode looked after his orphaned two nephews and two nieces.
 Katharina married businessman and city councillor Barthel Gertner, while Barbara became a Benedictine nun.
 Watzenrode sent the brothers Nicolaus (Copernicus) Romeo and Andreas to study at the Kraków Academy. and in Italy (Bologna, Padua, Ferrara).
 After his studies, Copernicus assisted his uncle in administrative matters and was his closest advisor as well as his personal physician.

 When he was 27, a woman known as Elizabeth Rackendorff caught the young canon’s eye.
 Elizabeth became pregnant, and gave birth to a son in circa 1475.
 Watzenrode took care of his illegitimate son Philipp Teschner, whose mother was Elizabeth Rackendorff.
 The surname of Philipp is explained by the fact that Elizabeth married Jan Teschner when she was pregnant, and such, Jan Teschner became the adoptive father of Philipp.
-When Watzenrode became bishop he arranged for Philipp Teschner to become mayor of Braunsberg (now Braniewo) Before 1506, Philipp married Dorota, the daughter of the mayor of Braniewo, Sander von Loyden.
+When Watzenrode became bishop he arranged for Philipp Teschner to become mayor of Braunsberg (now Braniewo) Before 1506, Philipp married Dorota, the daughter of the mayor of Braunsberg (now Braniewo), Sander von Loyden.
 After his father-in-law, he took over the mill settlement of Wikielec (Wecklitzmühle).
 Philipp Teschner died during the reign of Bishop Maurice Ferber, although the exact year is unknown.

 Lucas Watzenrode the Younger died in Thorn (Toruń) during his return from an official journey.